Introduction

 Enhancing Healthcare Team Outcomes

-Physician assistants, nurse practitioners, and nurses also play a vital role in managing the patients with acute pericarditis and cardiac tamponade.
-Their role includes medication adjustment, follow up at the pericardial clinic.
-They not only co-manage patients with the physicians by monitoring patients’ symptoms, inflammatory markers but also help in contacting patients through phone, titrating dosages of medications and arranging follow-up visits with an NP/PA in 3 months and with the physician every 6 months.
+Physician assistants, nurse practitioners, and nurses also play a vital role in managing patients with acute pericarditis and cardiac tamponade.
+Their role includes medication adjustment and follow-up at the pericardial clinic.
+They not only co-manage patients with the physicians by monitoring patients’ symptoms and inflammatory markers but also help in contacting patients by phone, titrating dosages of medications, and arranging follow-up visits with an NP/PA in 3 months and with the physician every 6 months.

 Media